eisukeesaki/mind-maps/REST.md

                                             functions
                                                 initiate communication by making a request
-                                                make requests via connector to servers that triggers reactions from servers form
+                                                make requests via connector to servers that triggers reactions from servers examine the resource identifier in order to select an appropriate communication mechanism for each request form
                                                 elements
                                                         roles